 iboss facilitates resource identification and grouping with smart labels, which tie a particular resource to a Resource Type (e.g. HR System, CRM System, Code Repository System)

 3. Determine Potential Impact Level Of Resource Type

 For each identified Resource Type, determine the potential impact level if the Security Objective is compromised.
 This critical step determines where risk lies within the organization.

 iboss smart labels allow for Impact Levels assigned to each Resource Type to be automatically applied to every associated resource

 Once resources are labeled, they can then be assigned security objective impact levels.
-The iboss Zero Trust Edge focuses on three Security Objectives as defined by FIPS199:
+The iboss Zero Trust SSE focuses on three Security Objectives as defined by FIPS199:

 - Confidentiality – Preventing Data Loss

 - Integrity – Preventing the destruction of information (Preventing ransomware or insider threat)